Mawene Hiroti

 He previously played for the South Sydney Rabbitohs in the National Rugby League.

 Background

-Hiroti was born in Taranaki, New Zealand.
+Hiroti was born in Taranaki on the North Island of New Zealand.

 Playing career

 2016

 Educated at Matraville Sports High School he represented the 2016 Australian Schoolboys and the New Zealand Under 18s.

 2018

 He played for South Sydney in their pre-season 18–8 victory over Super League team, the Wigan Warriors.

-Hiroti made his first grade debut for South Sydney in Round 23 2018 against Brisbane at Suncorp Stadium which ended in a 38–18 loss.
+Hiroti made his first-grade debut for South Sydney in Round 23 2018 against Brisbane at Suncorp Stadium which ended in a 38–18 loss.
 Hiroti spent the majority of the season playing for South Sydney's feeder club side North Sydney in the Intrust Super Premiership NSW.
 At the end of 2018, Hiroti was named as North Sydney's most improved player.

 2019

 On 29 September 2019, Hiroti was named in the 2019 Canterbury Cup NSW team of the year.

 2020

-Signing with Cronulla-Sutherland prior to the 2020 season, Hiroti spent the majority of the season training with the clubs’ feeder side Newtown before the reserve grade season was cancelled due to the COVID-19 pandemic.
+Signing with Cronulla-Sutherland prior to the 2020 season, Hiroti spent the majority of the season training with the clubs' feeder side Newtown before the reserve grade season was cancelled due to the COVID-19 pandemic.
 He made two appearances with the top-flight squad in 2020.